The 4 testing procedures your devices must pass to earn the label

 Your device creates electromagnetic energy and a certain portion of it will be conducted onto the power supply cord.

 In order to restrict the amount of interference your device can couple back onto a power supply, test labs measure these emissions (usually from 150 kHz – 30 MHz) and verify that they comply with specified limits.

 This helps to ensure that the local power supply remains relatively ‘clean’ and nearby devices won’t be affected by your device.

 More useful info

-After the tour I sat down with Wendy and Nancy in the meeting room and had a chance find out some more useful information.
+After the tour, I sat down with Wendy and Nancy in the meeting room and had a chance to find out some more useful information.

 The FCC testing process usually takes between 3-4 weeks.
 That being said to be on the safe side I would recommend giving an extra week or two as a buffer.

 The FCC testing facility will require 2-3 devices to conduct the testing.
-Once the testing is finished these devices can be return but would most have cosmetic defects (scratches/marks) due to the testing.
-They may be useful to use for spare parts or other testing.
+Once the testing is finished these devices can be returned but would most have cosmetic defects (scratches/marks) due to the testing.
+They may be useful to use for spare parts or another testing.

 Passing the FCC testing certifies that the electromagnetic interference from the device is under limits approved by the Federal Communications Commission.
 FCC is simply checking the device to ensure that it won’t electromagnetically interfere with other products or cause harm to the public.